Nicholas O’Hara DipFD, MBIFD, MBIE

 Son Anthony now manages the business day to day, however Nicholas remains very hands on, helping out in every department and involved in many of the funerals we undertake.

 Nicholas is a keen football fan; he has sponsored local youth football leagues and Wimborne Town FC, where he was also Chairman and a Director for a number of years.
 Very much part of the Wimborne community, he also enjoys fishing, watching AFC Bournemouth with his son and grandson, cruise holidays and spending time with his family.

 Anthony joined the family business in 1997.
 The following year Anthony gained his diploma in Funeral Directing and became a member of the British Institute of Funeral Directing (BIFD).

 The same year that Anthony joined the family business, he also became a father to daughter, Shannon and then again in 2000 to son Connor.
-His wife Jo also helps in the business.
 Anthony is a huge Liverpool FC fan and an AFC Bournemouth season ticket holder with his son and father.
 Up to the age of 17 Anthony spent time playing at the Reading FC youth academy.

 Chris Antell DipFD

 Chris joined the business in 1993 after growing up locally and working on his family farm and then owning his own haulage business.
 After the loss of his mother, Chris had the calling to change to a career in Funeral Directing and he gained his diploma in 1995.
 Chris has been a past-president of the Bournemouth Association of Funeral Directors.